Things I learned at Pre-Kindergarten

 Mini Christmas Trees

 (I remember doing something similar when I was a Brownie in Girl Scouts.
 It’s an easy, fun, and messy project.
-Evan (5) and Sean (3) really enjoyed making them.)
+Tornado E (5) and Tornado S (3) really enjoyed making them.)

 What you need: